 - Eligible for a 4% match in a 401k after one year of full-time employment.

-- Obtain a physical stating you are cleared to do this work (we provide a form to be completed to those attending a Training)
+- Obtain a physical stating you are cleared to do this work (we will provide a form to be completed before training)

 - Pass a pre-employment drug screening (Blue Ridge will provide on the last day of Training)

 After You Submit Your Resume & Cover Letter:

 - Expect to hear back from us within one week.

 - Qualified applicants will be invited to a phone interview.